Sneha123Web/neha-demo/README.md

 # neha-demo
-this id demo for Git &amp; Github class
+this id demo for Git &amp; Github class.